crate/crate-python/docs/by-example/sqlalchemy/advanced-querying.rst

 We have to create this table using SQL because it is currently not possible to create ``INDEX`` fields using SQLAlchemy's :ref:`sa:orm_declarative_mapping`.
-But we can define the table to use all other operations:
+However, we can define the table to use all other operations:

     >>> def gen_key():
     ...     return str(uuid4())